k9securityio/terraform-aws-s3-bucket/README.md

 tf_s3_bucket provides an s3 bucket configured with safe defaults and tagging.

+The metadata specified via variables will be used to construct a namespaced bucket name, apply appropriate tags, and configuree access logging.

 ## Local Development and Testing

 Testing modules locally can be accomplished using a series of `Make` tasks